Alert

 • Anticipated work restrictions

-• The modified work being safe, productive and promoting a successful return to work
+• The modified work being meaningful, safe, productive and promoting a successful return to work

 Administrative tasks